naliwajek/vending_machine/README.md

 # => Machine::Errors::NoSuchProduct raised!
 ```

-Oops, we have only two products... let's be more careful.
+Oops, we have only two products, stupid us.
+Let's fix it.

 ```ruby
 select_product_use_case.execute(selected_product_id: 1)